Band gap analysis and carrier localization in cation-disordered ZnGeN$_2$: Introduction

-Because disorder adds nuance to how a band gap is measured and calculated, when the term `band gap' is used in this work, we refer to the energy difference between the highest occupied and lowest unoccupied states unless specified otherwise.
-However, this energy difference is not the only viable definition as will be discussed throughout this Letter.
-In a dilute defect picture, defects do not interact and additional occupied or unoccupied states are viewed as defect states within an otherwise unchanged band gap.
-Historically, the theoretical discussion of differentiating band gaps and defect states has been held in this context of dilute point defects \cite{noda2000trapping,lany2007dopability,freysoldt2014first} or in fully random systems \cite{wei1990band,veal2015band,xiang2008strain}, but misses systems with intermediate degrees of order with a few notable exceptions \cite{chan2010bridging,liu2016special}.
 In materials with both dilute and non-dilute defects, Urbach energy \cite{Urbach1953} describes how the optical absorption of a semiconductor tails off exponentially \cite{Soukoulis1984,John1986,Sa-Yakant1987} at energies below the band gap due to transitions from within bands to defect states in the energy gap and at even lower energies directly between defect states in the gap. \cite{Shimakawa2006ch3,adachi2012optical,Sharma2017} Urbach tails are evident in Tauc \cite{tauc1966optical} analyses of thin films as well as in bulk systems, where variations of the Kubelka-Munk method \cite{kubelka1931article,kubelka1948new} are often used to interpret band gaps.
 These bulk and film methods frequently vary in interpretation of an optical band gap based on differences in their assumptions. \cite{saenz2016optical,dolgonos2016direct,makula2018correctly}